What Is Ecommerce Logistics?

 Reverse logistics

-Reverse logistics is what happens when products flow backward, from customer to brand.
-This includes returns, exchanges, warranty claims, repairs, and recycling.
+What is reverse logistics?
+Reverse logistics is what happens when products flow backward through the supply chain, from customer to brand.
+It covers returns, exchanges, warranty claims, repairs, and recycling.
+In supply chain management, reverse logistics is the operational mirror of standard fulfilment, moving products in the opposite direction for inspection, processing, and resolution.

 For most ecommerce brands, reverse logistics is the most neglected part of the logistics operation.
 Returns alone cost U.S. retailers an estimated $890 billion in 2024, and that number continues to climb.
 The brands that treat reverse logistics as a first-class operation (not an afterthought) recover more value, retain more customers, and spend less on support.